-A visit to Minneapolis Northwest in the summer isn’t complete without a stop at one of our exciting community festivals.
-There’s family fun to be had at Maple Grove Days July 11-15 with bed races, a parade, live music and dancing, infaltables and games, bean bag tournaments and much more.
-The Arbor Lakes Art Fair also takes place during Maple Grove Days.
-Also mark your calendar for Woof-a-Palooza – a perfect event for the four-legged members of your family.
+A visit to Minneapolis Northwest in the summer isn’t complete without a stop at one of the exciting area events.
+There’s endless family fun to be had at Maple Grove Days July 14-18 with bed races, two parades, live music and dancing, a beer garden, a duct tape fashion show, competitions for all ages, and much more.
+The Arbor Lakes Art Fair also takes place during Maple Grove Days at The Shoppes at Arbor Lakes.
 Read about the Top Festivals and Events in Minneapolis Northwest for more summer events you can plan your visit around.

 2) Music & Movies

 Get dancin’ during the Sounds of Summer concert series at Town Green.
-The series provides a variety of music weekday evenings all summer long, from country and classical, to rock and oldies.
-Several events are dedicated to kids’ music with performances by the Splatter Sisters and the Teddy Bear Band.
-Town Green also hosts Movies by Moonlight on Fridays at sunset, beginning mid-July.
-Bring a blanket and cuddle up with your kiddos as you watch a warm-hearted movie together under the stars.
-Past movies included Moana, Trolls, The Lego Batman Movie and The Princess Bride.
+The series provides a variety of music Monday and Wednesday evenings all summer long, from country and classical, rock and oldies, to reggae and polka.
+Thursday morning events are dedicated to kids’ music with performances by Tricia & the Toonies and the Alphabits Band.
+Town Green also hosts outdoor movie screenings on Fridays at sunset.
+Bring a blanket and cuddle up with your kiddos as you watch a warm-hearted movie like Trolls, Guardians of the Galaxy Vol. 2, and Toy Story 4.

 3) Make a Splash

 Swimming is the penultimate summer activity and you and your kids can get wet n’ wild at Bunker Beach Water Park in Coon Rapids, the state’s largest outdoor water park and wave pool!
 Go for thrilling rides down the slides in the Twisted Towers, conquer the three-foot waves in the Wave Pool, tackle the 10-foot Aqua Climb wall, or relax on a leisurely float along the Lazy Loop.
-Smaller kids will like the Adventure Pool, a zero-depth entry pool with a maximum depth of two feet.
-Concessions are available or you can bring your own food to the nearby picnic areas.
 Check the Bunker Beach website for deals and discounts, including half-price admission days.

 5) The Great Outdoors

 There’s an abundance of beautiful outdoor green space in Minneapolis Northwest where your kids can run and play and get dirty.
 Elm Creek Park Reserve is the cream of the crop when it comes to area parks with gigantic playgrounds.
 The 4,900-square foot nature preserve also features a disc golf course, archery stations, endless trails and tables for picnics.
-Eastman Nature Center, an educational facility within Elm Creek, hosts kid-friendly events throughout the summer.
-Kids can go “inside a beehive” or learn how to navigate with a compass.
-Throughout the park, families will spot a variety of wildlife such as eagles, cranes, bluebirds, beavers, loons, trumpeter swans and hawks.
+Eastman Nature Center, an educational facility within Elm Creek, hosts kid-friendly events throughout the summer - check our Events page for the latest.
+Throughout the park, families will spot a variety of wildlife such as eagles, cranes, beavers, loons, trumpeter swans, and hawks.

 Before heading to Elm Creek or Central Park, make a summer game stop at Grey Duck Games & Toys in Maple Grove, a locally owned boutique specializing in new and old-school games of all kinds – including outdoor games – like kites, frisbees, disc golf discs and more.
 Pick up a cool new toy or game the whole family can will love.
 There are also board games, juggling props, collectible cards, hula hoops and a real-life laser tag game.
 The staff at this favorite community shop harbor a genuine love of games.
 They are eager to help customers discover new games and new ways to have family fun.